-Let us introduce ourself.
-We are sending the letter taking from our extensive field experience in sixteen African Countries – out of twenty-six world-wide.
+Let us introduce ourselves.
+We are sending the letter taking from our extensive field experience in sixteen African Countries – out of twenty-six worldwide.
 We could also mention a written eulogium granted by the Prime Minister of Somalia while with the Central Bank – before Barre Regime – and a reference letter issued by the Agricultural Development Bank (Guinea Conakry) at the end of the mission on behalf of UN/FAO in 1995.
-Recently, we can mention the partenership with International Valuators ((IV) aimed at assisting African entrepreneurs .
+Recently, we can mention the partnership with International Valuators ((IV) aimed at assisting African entrepreneurs .
 The French version is https://www.linkedin.com/feed/update/urn:li:ugcPost:6718969395927904256 /

 Meanwhile, African/Americans have been showing the way to do business.

 Currently, the headlines are made by the Recovery Programmes after Covid-19, which could be an opportunity to rethink everyone’s behavior, first and foremost those who have the privilege of an important position within the Communities.

 The demographic trend is the basic data to look at, to catch the development’s challenges.
 According to UN, Africa’s population will blow up and the unemployment rate among youngsters will continue to be alarming: the current 1.2 billion population shall double by the year 2050; that’s an expected growth of 42 million people every year.
 The importance and the implications of the above data don’t need to be emphasized.

 The recent analyses of the economic trend aren’t encouraging and, in particular, it has been said that “African investors remain risk-averse” and …. the funding requests lack “speaking the language required for investment”.
 The reasons behind African investors should deserve attention and maybe the sociologists could help and provide us with a comprehensive explanation.
 So, what to do?